PerfectExamples/Perfect-Weather/README.md

 * Check out or download the project;
 * In terminal, navigate to the directory
+* * Rename the `ApplicationConfiguration.json.example` file to 	`ApplicationConfiguration.json`.
+* Open this file and change the `token` value to the WeatherUnderground token obtained above.
 * Execute `swift build`
 * Once the project has compiled, execute `./.build/debug/Perfect-Weather`